-- 6.1 The CEO/Executive Head teacher/Heads of School and Deputy Designated Safeguarding Leads are responsible for referrals relating to extremism and radicalisation.
-In the unlikely event they are not available; all staff know the channels by which to make referrals via the safeguarding board in the staffroom. - 6.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 6.3 The SLT will work in conjunction with the Executive Head Teacher/Head of School, Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise within the school. - 6.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
-With this in mind, the ADMAT has updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.
+- establish or use existing mechanisms for understanding the risk of radicalisation - ensure staff understand the risk and build the capabilities to deal with it - communicate and promote the importance of the duty; and - ensure staff implement the duty effectively. - 6.1 The CEO/Executive Head teacher/Heads of School and Deputy Designated Safeguarding Leads are responsible for referrals relating to extremism and radicalisation.
+In the unlikely event they are not available; all staff know the channels by which to make referrals via the safeguarding board in the staffroom.

+- 6.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 6.3 The Trust SALT will work in conjunction with the individual school Executive Head Teacher/Head of School, Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise within the individual school. - 6.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
+With this in mind, the Trust has updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.